content-left-bg.png

 High risk

-Surfing activities involving wave riding with or without boards.
+Surfing activities involving wave riding with or without boards and/or surf skis.

 Activity requirements